 Local authorities operate transfer lists for people who want to move to another local authority home.
 Private transfers can be arranged with the local authorities' permission.

 Schemes for local authority tenants to buy their homes at a discount.
-Applications for the 1995 Tenant Purchase Scheme will close on 31 December 2012.

 The Rental Accommodation Scheme is run by local authorities for people getting Rent Supplement for more than 18 months.